Divya-Pardeshi/Restaurant-Order-Analysis/README.md

-# Restaurant Order Analysis
+# Restaurant Menu Analysis

 ## Objective
-The objective of this project is to analyze order data from a restaurant database to identify the most and least popular menu items and types of cuisine.
+The objective of this project was to answer business questions related to the performance of dishes on a new menu and the spending habits of the biggest spenders.
+Additionally, the analysis aimed to provide insights on which cuisines were generating the most revenue for the restaurant.

 ## Analysis and Insights